Our Past & Future

 Western North Carolina’s place in the art glass movement goes back to the 1970s and counts Mark Peiser, Harvey Littleton, Richard Ritter, Billy Bernstein, Gary Beecham, Rick Beck, Kate Vogel, John Littleton, and Rob Levin among the talented & innovative artists who have called the region home.
 Today the region boasts more than 60 working glass artists, and a thriving craft community that includes Penland School, The Center for Craft Creativity & Design and more.

-The Center seeks outstanding artists in the field to share their craft with others.
+NCGC seeks artists in the field to share their craft with others.
 From the student who is touching glass for the first time to a professional in the field, the learning never ends.
 The Center offers classes for every level of student from someone starting out, to an experienced maker looking to refine a particular skill or technique.

-We are developing strategic partnerships with institutions of higher education, public school systems, and local organizations will provide an interaction with the medium of glass and an artistic outlet to a wide audience throughout the region.
+We are developing partnerships with institutions of higher education, public school systems, and underserved communities to provide an interaction with the medium of glass and an artistic outlet to a wide audience throughout the region.